enterspeedhq/enterspeed-docs/docs/ingest.md

 ### Ingesting data via an integration

 Using one of our [integrations](./integrations/overview.md) is the easiest way to get data ingested.
-This integration takes care of calling the Enterspeed Ingest API when changes occur in your CMS.
+This integration takes care of calling the Enterspeed Ingest API when changes occur in your backend system.

-We currently have integrations for Umbraco V7, Umbraco V8, Umbraco V9, Sitecore V8 and Sitecore V9.

 ### Ingesting data via our .NET SDK